a5huynh/stone-cunning/README.md

 Libraries can depend on each other and often refer to each other, e.g. `libpath` will need to refer to types in `libterrain` to make sure a path is unencumbered.

+### core

+Module used to hold shared dependencies and utility functions.

 ### libdwarf

 The core of `stone-cunning`, used to simulate the dwarfs and (eventually) monsters.

+### libpath

+Library used to pathfind.

 ### libterrain